xAt0mZ/archlinux.chrome-remote-desktop/README.md

 5. Take a backup of `/opt/google/chrome-remote-desktop/chrome-remote-desktop`

-6. Download the (patched)[https://gist.githubusercontent.com/victorbrca/7bd9b351ccf2788a86aa94d296f4d48c/raw/7948453c8da09965b6f23280a1dbf86c432ea4c9/chrome-remote-desktop] `/opt/google/chrome-remote-desktop/chrome-remote-desktop` to the same location, or follow the instructions to manually modify your file (here)[https://gist.github.com/nightuser/2ec1b91a66ec33ef0a0a67b6c570eb40#file-use_existing_session-patch].
+6. Download the [patched](https://gist.githubusercontent.com/victorbrca/7bd9b351ccf2788a86aa94d296f4d48c/raw/7948453c8da09965b6f23280a1dbf86c432ea4c9/chrome-remote-desktop) `/opt/google/chrome-remote-desktop/chrome-remote-desktop` to the same location, or follow the instructions to manually modify your file [here](https://gist.github.com/nightuser/2ec1b91a66ec33ef0a0a67b6c570eb40#file-use_existing_session-patch).

-Note: The patched version was tested with chrome-remote-desktop 81.0.4044.60-1
+/!\ Note: The patched version was tested with chrome-remote-desktop 81.0.4044.60-1

-7. Start the agent with crd --start so you can see verbose output.
+7. Start the agent with `crd --start` so you can see verbose output.
 You should receive a confirmation when it starts

 ```sh
 $ crd --start